Ohio Pharmacist Error Lawyer

-When we are ill or need treatment, we are usually confident that the medicine prescribed to us is safe and properly administered.
-However, when dosages, levels, or instructions are incorrect, a patient can suffer serious harm.
+When medication dosages, levels, or instructions are incorrect, a patient can suffer serious harm.
 If you’ve suffered an injury due to pharmacist error, contact Kisling, Nestico & Redick right away.

-When you head to the pharmacy to pick up medicine, you assume what the pharmacist gives you is what’s intended by your physicians.
-Not only do you accept they are the right medications, you also believe they will be the correct form, dosage, and amount – not to mention safe.
-While there are almost always a few warning labels and a list of potential side effects, you trust that your doctors and pharmacists wouldn’t hand over medications that could cause you harm.
-Unfortunately, pharmacist errors can cause you to receive the wrong type or amount of a medication, leading to serious side effects and long-term consequences.
+While there is almost always a warning label and a list of potential side effects, you trust that your doctors and pharmacists wouldn’t hand over medications that could cause you harm.
+Unfortunately, pharmacist errors can result in the wrong type or amount of medication, leading to serious side effects and long-term consequences.

-You rightly rely on your physicians and pharmacists to treat your medical conditions.
-Whether you are prescribed an antibiotic to kill an infection, a SSRI to treat depression, or oral chemotherapy to fight cancer, you assume the white paper bag you’re handed at your local pharmacy is what you should go home and take.
+Whether you are prescribed an antibiotic, an SSRI for depression, or oral chemotherapy to fight cancer, you assume what you’re handed at the pharmacy is what you should take.
 When professional pharmacists or their staff do something wrong, you are unlikely to catch the mistake.
-Instead, you move forward taking drugs that could hurt you.

 - Organ damage and failure